Khloe Kardashian Wants To Forgive Tristan Thompson After Second Cheating Scandal, Per ‘HL’

 Khloe Kardashian and Tristan Thompson split last month after the NBA player’s second cheating scandal within the span of a year.
-However, Khloe doesn’t want to continue to harbor anger for her baby daddy.
+However, Khloe doesn’t want to continue to harbor anger for her ex.

 According to Hollywood Life, Khloe Kardashian is hoping to forgive Tristan Thompson for breaking her heart, and publicly humiliating her not once, but twice over the past year.

-Sources tell the outlet that the Keeping Up With the Kardashians star doesn’t want to feel any negative feelings towards the father of her child, and knows that her daughter, True Thompson, needs her parents to be civil towards one another going forward.
+Sources tell the outlet that the Keeping Up With the Kardashians star doesn’t want to feel any negative feelings toward the father of her child, and knows that her daughter, True Thompson, needs her parents to be civil toward one another going forward.

 “Khloe is in a lot of pain right now but she’s doing her best to keep a positive attitude.
 She knows True needs a happy and healthy mommy.
 That is driving her and giving her strength to stay in her happy place.
 As unforgivable as Tristan’s behavior is, she’s bound and determined to forgive him.”